Polish watchdog fines Gazprom $7.6 bln over Nord Stream 2 gas pipeline | Headlines

 Poland's UOKiK anti-monopoly watchdog said it had also imposed a total fine of 234 million zloty spread across five other companies involved in financing the $11 billion project to double Russia's gas export capacity via the Baltic Sea.
 Nord Stream 2 is led by Gazprom, with half of the funding provided by Germany's Uniper and BASF's Wintershall unit, Anglo-Dutch company Shell, Austria's OMV and Engie.

 OMV and Engie face the biggest fines of 88 million zlotys and 55.5 million zlotys respectively.
+Engie declined immediate comment and OMV has yet to respond to requests for comment.
 Following the watchdog's decision, the companies are obliged to terminate the agreements for financing Nord Stream 2, UOKiK said.

 Gazprom said it has not violated Polish anti-monopoly regulations and will appeal against the fine.
 "The UOKiK ruling breaches the principles of legality, proportionality and just trial, while the unprecedented size of the fine is a testament to the desire to oppose the Nord Stream 2 project's implementation by any means," Gazprom said.

 Construction of the 1,230-kilometre Nord Stream 2 pipeline is complete barring a final stretch of roughly 120 km in Danish waters.
-Work was halted in December after pipe-laying company Swiss-Dutch Allseas suspended operations because of U.S. sanctions targeting companies providing vessels.
+Work stopped in December after pipe-laying company Swiss-Dutch Allseas suspended operations because of U.S. sanctions targeting companies providing vessels.

+The alleged poisoning of Alexei Navalny, a prominent Kremlin critic, has led Western politicians to intensify demands to block the halt the project permanently.
+Dmitry Marinchenko, an analyst with Fitch, told Reuters a permanent stoppage was a risk.

+"Europe has yet to work out its opinion on whether implementing the project in the current environment - after what had happened to Alexei Navalny - is the right thing to do," he said. ($1 = 3.8107 zlotys)

 ALSO READ